-For an example of a deployment that uses managed groups, see Section 3.6, "Sample 2d - Synchronizing LDAP Groups" in the Installation Guide.
+For an example of a deployment that uses managed groups, see Sample 2d - Synchronizing LDAP Groups in the Installation Guide in the Installation Guide.

-8.3.
+7.3.
 Configuring Custom Roles

 The default managed object model includes a managed role object that can be manipulated in the same way as any other managed object.